What is periodontitis?

 Periodontitis should be treated in time to limit further progression.
 Patients who are prone to this disease should not underestimate the professional dental hygiene that needs to be done several times a year.
 It is the prevention of tooth loss.
 This treatment is performed by a dental hygienist and is painless.

 In the Schill Dental Clinic we use a modern Key Laser 3 device.
 Interventions using this device are very gentle and almost painless.
 Compared to other methods, the laser causes less bleeding and faster wound healing.
 The laser locates and removes tartar and present bacteria through a special attachment.
-The device is special in that the tartar can be found in places we can´t see it.
+Thaks to this device the tartar can be found in places we can´t see it.
 The whole process is done without damaging the tooth or tissues near it.

 Stop gingival retreat